kratenko/lovem/journal/draft/08-making-virtual-a-reality.md

+---
+entry: 8
+published: 2022-07-04
+---

 # Making virtual a reality

-:octicons-book-24: Entry \#3 ·
-:octicons-calendar-24: 2022-06-24 ·
-:octicons-clock-24: 3 min read
----
-So I have been talking a lot about VMs without doing anything concrete.
+__So I have been talking a lot about VMs without doing anything concrete.
 Well that is not true, I have done quite a bit already, but I am still describing earlier steps.
-We will get there.
+We will get there.__

 ## Registers?
-When I was looking around a scripting language to use inside our embedded devices, I came across an article I mentioned in an earlier post:
+When I was looking around for a scripting language to use inside our embedded devices, I came across an article I mentioned in an earlier post:
 [Creating a Virtual Machine/Register VM in C][register-book].

 Reading it made me want to try working with a register machine, mainly because I have not been stuff like this since my early semesters.
-Never hurts to refresh git@github.com:kratenko/lovem.git rusty knowledge.
+Never hurts to refresh rusty knowledge.

 So I started designing a register VM, starting from that code, but more complex,